Jason Smith (American politician): Tenure

-In 2015, Smith condemned the Supreme Court's ruling in Obergefell v.
-Hodges, which held that same-sex marriage bans violated the constitution.
+In 2015, following the U.S. Supreme Court's ruling in Obergefell v.
+Hodges, which held that same-sex marriage bans violated the constitution, Smith issued a statement decrying the decision.
+His statement included "As the son of a preacher, I have never wavered in my commitment to the biblical definition of marriage, and in our state, more than a million Missourians voted to define marriage as between one man and one woman."

 On March 8, 2017, Smith, during debate about a tanning salon tax under the Affordable Care Act, wondered aloud, "What I found on Google is roughly 80% of who's taxed is women...
 Today is International Women's Day.
 It's interesting no one is bringing that up."
 He continued, "You look at the number one cause of skin cancer...
 It's the sun.
 So I've noticed the people over here haven't found too many taxes they dislike.
 So why have they not proposed a tax on the sun?"

+Smith is a defender of gun rights; on December 6, 2017, he voted for the Concealed Carry Reciprocity Act of 2017, a bill that would allow individuals to cross state line while carrying a gun.

 As a member of the House Ways and Means Committee, Smith had a role in writing and passing the Tax Cuts and Jobs Act.

 On January 17, 2019, Smith shouted "Go back to Puerto Rico!" at House Democratic members on the House floor while Representative Tony Cardenas was presiding.
 He later clarified and apologized to Cardenas and stated his remark was in reference to a recent trip taken to Puerto Rico by several lawmakers, including Cardenas, not to single out anyone's ethnicity.
 His apology was accepted.

-In December 2020, Smith was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting certain voting procedures during the 2020 presidential election.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.
-House Speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion".
-She also reprimanded the House members, including Smith, who supported the lawsuit: "The 126 Republican Members that signed onto this lawsuit brought dishonor to the House.
-Instead of upholding their oath to support and defend the Constitution, they chose to subvert the Constitution and undermine public trust in our sacred democratic institutions."

 Smith was present on the floor of the House chamber during the 2021 storming of the United States Capitol.
+Smith recalls the events of the attack as rioters began to approach the chamber.
+As he fled the House chamber, he wore a gas mask and walked passed a woman incapacitated from a gunshot wound.
+He called the perpetrators' acts as violent, criminal, and unpatriotic.

 Smith opposes COVID-19 vaccine mandates, tweeting in July 2021, "The Biden administration wants to knock down your door KGB-style to force people to get vaccinated.
 We must oppose forced vaccination!"

 On February 9, 2022, Smith announced he would seek reelection for a sixth term and pursue the chairmanship of the House Ways and Means Committee, forgoing a run for the United States Senate in the 2022 midterm elections.